 \subsection{LLM Assisted Attack}

-It's important to note that while LLMs offer significant potential for improving cybersecurity, they also introduce new challenges related to data privacy, adversarial attacks, and the need for continuous training and updating to keep up with evolving threats.
-In a report \cite{barrett2023identifying} from a workshop organized by Google on January 1, 2024, the dual-use problem of generative artificial intelligence (GenAI) technologies were emphasized.
-They are capable of being used for both positive purposes and potentially for malicious attacks.
-In this section, we will discuss in detail the current cyber-attacks launched with the help of LLM.
+A report \cite{barrett2023identifying} from the workshop organized by Google on January 1, 2024 highlight the dual-use issue of Generative Artificial Intelligence (GenAI).
+These techniques can be used for both positive purposes and potentially for malicious attacks.
+In this section, we discuss current attacks with the help of LLMs in detail.